The Tools and Workshop

 Membership: Everyone of our supporting members are critical to our existence.
 While we do not have a voting membership they do have a voice and the directors are obligated to the best interests of the members.

-SnoCo Makers co-organized an informal cooperative called Make Washington.
+Make Washington was born out of members of other groups, individuals and SnoCo Makerspace.
 The purpose of this group is for resource coordination, mentoring and sharing between regional maker groups.

 Founded (Officially) on February 24th, 2015.